SakulPerf/ai-cloud/PITCHME.md

 ## AI

-“Artificial Intelligence is computers doing things that we would normally think of as intelligent in humans.”
+“Artificial Intelligence is computers doing things that we would normally think of as intelligent in `humans`.”

 @snap[south-east]
 -- Rick Barazza, Microsoft DX